-In 2016 the West Australian government awarded travellers to Sal Salis the opportunity to swim with Humpback whales from 01 August to 31 October each year.
-2017 is our second season and we can report it as being a truly ‘transformative’ experience … for all nature lovers, this is ‘bucket-list-stuff’ at its very best!!
+In 2016 the West Australian government awarded travellers to the Ningaloo Reef the opportunity to swim with Humpback whales from 01 August to 31 October each year.
+We can report it as being a truly ‘transformative’ experience … for all nature lovers, this is ‘bucket-list-stuff’ at its very best!!

 Humpback whales (Metaptera novaeangliae) are one of the larger baleen whale species and adults range in length from 12 to 16 mtrs (39 to 52 ft).
 The humpback has a distinctive body shape, with long pectoral fins and a knobbly head.
 It is well known for breaching and other surface behaviours.
 Males produce a complex song lasting 10 to 20 minutes, which they repeat for hours at a time; parts of this song are audible to human ears in the water.